grafana/developer-advocacy/workshops/infinity-plugin/README.md

 Please visit https://raw.githubusercontent.com/ZackaryH8/tube-naptan/refs/heads/master/data/naptan.json to find all the naptan IDs for all tube stations in London.

-You can also find a [CSV file](https://tfl.gov.uk/bus-stops.csv) of all naptan IDs for different bus stops in London.
+You can also use this [CSV file](https://tfl.gov.uk/bus-stops.csv) containing all the naptan IDs for different bus stops in London.

 ## Let's build a dashboard!